JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-03-adaptiveicon.md

 ---
 Your icon is one of the most important assets in your app.
 With a bit of luck, users might even put it on their main launcher screen!

-As various Android versions or devices might resize/reshape your icon to make them look consistent on that device, you'll need to be robust against these kind of changes.
+As various Android launchers, versions or devices might resize/reshape your icon to make them look consistent, you'll need to be robust against this kind of changes.
 Learn how we did that at Philips Hue.

 ## Background
 For various years, different device manufacturers have been reshaping icons to make them fit their custom skin of Android.
 Unfortunately, there wasn't a clear contract in place to do that reshaping, leading to some pretty bad results: